Where To See Orangutans In The Wild

 One of the highlights of being a digital nomad is being able to close our laptops and head off to experience the natural world.
 For me, seeing animals in the wild is one of these treats.

-Whether you’re a digital nomad or just planning on heading to South East Asia to see orangutans, you’ve got two places you can choose to adventure.
-Either the island of Borneo, and here you’ve got a choice of Malaysia or Indonesia.
+Whether you’re a digital nomad or just planning to visit Southeast Asia to see orangutans, you can choose between two places for your adventure.
+Either the island of Borneo (which includes Malaysia and Indonesia).
 Or you can head to the island of Sumatra in Indonesia.

-We decided we wanted to see orangutans around the time we knew we had some spare time in Malaysia.
-So we headed to Borneo and saw these great apes for ourselves.
-Then, a short while later we were travelling in Sumatra and decided to add a trip to the jungle while we were there.
+We decided we wanted to see orangutans when we knew we had some spare time in Malaysia.
+So we headed to Malaysian Borneo and saw these great apes for ourselves.
+Then, a short while later, we were travelling in Sumatra, and we decided to take a trip to the jungle there too.

 But if you’re short on time, which one should you head to?
-Here I’m going to break down the pros and cons of our experience in both locations as well as which I would recommend to anyone who wants to see these beautiful creatures.
+Here, I will break down the pros and cons of our experience in both locations, the ethical tourism standards applied and which place I would recommend to anyone who wants to see these beautiful creatures.

 Orangutan Experience in Borneo, Malaysia